CCBDA-UPC/Research-projects-2022/README.md

 }
 ```

-The teacher will evaluate the tutorials based on his criteria and the feedback offered by the groups of 2 students evaluating.
+The teacher will evaluate the tutorials based on the documentation, presentation and the feedback offered by the groups of 2 students evaluating.
 Once all tutorials evaluated, they will be included in this repository to make them available for everyone.

+**Grade**:
+- tutorial documentation
+- presentation explanations
+- feedback offered by the two teams following the tutorial

 ## Tutorials